-Jessica Whitehead is currently a Master’s of Social Work (MSW) student at McGill University.
-Prior to this, she received a B.A. from the University of Waterloo's Arts and Business Co-operative program with Joint Honours in Legal Studies and Sociology in 2013 and an M.A. in Criminology and Criminal Justice Policy at the University of Guelph.
+Jessica Whitehead holds a B.A. from the University of Waterloo's Arts and Business Co-operative program with Joint Honours in Legal Studies and Sociology, M.A. in Criminology and Criminal Justice Policy at the University of Guelph and an MSW from McGill University.
 Her M.A. research focused on police responses to incidents of intimate partner violence (IPV) that occur within same-sex relationships and compared them with occurrences between heterosexual partners.
-It explored the influences of heteronormativity and hegemonic masculinity on same-sex IPV reporting, recognition, and responses.
 Jessica is currently expanding upon this research with Dr. Myrna Dawson and Tina Hotton.
-At the same time, she is also working with Dr. Dawson to examine the effect of child presence and proximity on IPV sentencing in Canada.
-This research aims to determine whether the likelihood or length of sentences for IPV offences will be influenced if either of the parties involved is a parent or if there is a child witness to the incident.
+In addition to this, she is currently a practicing psychotherapist and manages a team of addictions counsellors."